maurya-subhashini1/Check-birthday-lucky-or-not-lucky-project_11/README.md

 # Check-birthday-lucky-or-not-lucky-project_11
-# check mark11.
-Check your friends if their birthdates are lucky or not.
 - A website which checks whether your birthday is lucky or not by calculating if sum of digits in your birthdate is divisible by your lukcy number .
 # How to use: